zanderson3j/dark_arts/README.md

 The types of attacks involving the web have evolved over the years.
 Early on there was a lot attacks where an attacker would copy a website and send a link through email or some other means.
 Victims would visit the site and give away personal information thinking they were at a legitimate site.
 There were also attacks like an archive bomb.
 Moving on, attackers started doing browser exploits like the stack overflow and use after free exploits from a couple weeks ago.
 They also started using sql injection.
 There came  point where there were so many different browsers being used that the best way to attack the most people was through phasing and 3rd party plug ins most people used.
 Theses are things like adobe reader and flash.
 Finally, they started to stay in memory and work from there, rather than in the browser, since modern browsers have a lot of security.
 Web security is so important because 95% of malware is delivered by the web / internet.

 When attacking a web browser, the main points of attack are the network / protocol, the DOM, and the UI.
-In the past, javascript was just in the DOM, but in modern web browsers you can find it in every layer.
-This has led to all attacks having some javascript involved.
+In the past, Javascript was just in the DOM, but in modern web browsers you can find it in every layer.
+This has led to all attacks having some Javascript involved.
 Like we have heard most weeks, malware is aimed for Windows machines.

 User Level Attacks: